ossia/ossia-docs/source/index.html.md

 **Nodes** per se don't carry any value; they have to be extended with **parameters** to be able to send and receive messages.

-When multiple nodes with the same name are created, they will be appende instance numbers, separated with a dot.
+When multiple nodes with the same name are created, they will be appended instance numbers, separated with a dot.
 E.g. when duplicating the node /foo, its duplicates will be named /foo.1, /foo.2, etc…
 This allows to have a cleaner representation of the address/namespace, as is demonstrated on the figures below:

 <img src="/images/NamespaceSlash.png" />